springernature/frontend-playbook/git/git.md

 ## Working with branches

-Create a local branch based off master.
+Create a local branch based off the default branch.
+For this example, let's assume the default branch is called `main`.

 Follow [Continous Delivery](https://martinfowler.com/bliki/ContinuousDelivery.html) and [Continuous Integration](https://martinfowler.com/articles/continuousIntegration.html) principles as much as is reasonable (given the constraints of your team).
 Branches should be: